To Pay Or Not To Pay: Ramsomware Attacks Force Hard Choices

 - Stay Up-to-date.
 Keep your operating system and software (including anti-virus and firewalls) up-to-date with the latest patches.
 Vulnerable applications and operating systems are the target of most attacks.
 Also, scan all software downloaded from the internet prior to installation.

 - Back up often.
-Have a data back-up and recovery plan for all critical information Perform and test regular backups to limit the impact of data or system loss and to expedite the recovery process.
+Have a data back-up and recovery plan for all critical information.
+Perform and test regular backups to limit the impact of data or system loss and to expedite the recovery process.
 It is recommended that this data be kept on a separate device, and backups should be stored offline.
+It’s possible that by using RAID 0 data recovery or similar services, data lost from networks or computer systems can be restored to their former state.

 - Enable your popup blocker.
 Pop-ups are a prime tactic used by attackers.
 Accidentally clicking on an infected popup can install malicious malware onto your network.
 Also, disable macro scripts transmitted over email.